The influence of cinema on music: viral hits and classics revitalized in popular culture

 Reuse and viralization in popular culture

-Eighties hits and their cyclical popularity
+Hits from the eighties and their cyclical popularity

-Hip-hop anthems on social media and memes
+Hip-hop anthems on social networks and memes

 Songs like Salt-N-Pepa's “Push It” and MC Hammer's “U Can't Touch This” reappear in creative contexts, renewing their cultural presence.